 Learn the Resident's Story at the Shriver House Museum

-The house has been meticulously restored to it’s condition at the time of the battle, when at least two Confederate sharpshooters died in the attic, and post-battle surgeries were performed in the basement.
+The house is meticulously restored to its condition at the time of the battle.
+At least two Confederate sharpshooters died in the attic, and post-battle surgeries were performed in the basement.

-Docents in period dress offer guided tours through the house daily ($8.95 adults; $6.95 ages 7 to 12), and special events offer a reenactment of the Confederates occupying the house (July) and candlelight Christmas tours (late November and December).
+Docents in period dress offer guided tours through the house daily ($9.50 adults; $7.50 ages 7 to 12).
+Special events offer a reenactment of the Confederates occupying the house (July) and candlelight Christmas tours (late November and December).

-Admission to the museum is $9 for 13 and older; $7 for youth and seniors, and you can add an optional cupola tour for an additional fee.
+Admission to the museum is $12 for 13 and older; $10 for youth and seniors.

 Union Burials and the Gettysburg Address: Gettysburg National Cemetery

-Just months after the battle’s end, land was purchased to create a burial place for the Union casualties, and more than 3,500 dead were reinterred in the newly created Gettysburg National Cemetery.
-On November 19, 1863, the new cemetery was dedicated, and President Abraham Lincoln delivered his now famous Gettysburg Address.
+Just months after the battle's end, land was purchased to create a burial place for the Union casualties.
+More than 3,500 dead were reinterred in the newly created Gettysburg National Cemetery.
+On November 19, 1863, the new cemetery was dedicated, and President Abraham Lincoln delivered his now-famous Gettysburg Address.

 Dine at the Dobbin House Tavern

-After a day immersed in Civil War sites, you can shift to Colonial history with a delicious dinner at the Dobbin House Tavern.
+After a day immersed in Civil War sites, shift to Colonial history with a delicious dinner at the Dobbin House Tavern.

 Porridge of the Day: Freshly homemade soup prepared by carefully boiling over coals with no smoke or dirt therein from stirring the fire.
 Served up steaming hot and heartily herb'd in a pipkin.

-We also had a perfectly cooked Broiled Filet Mignon, a hearty Pork Tenderloin, and rich pecan pie and chocolate cake for dessert.
-Next time we’ll try the seafood, which also comes highly recommended.
+We also recommend the perfectly cooked Broiled Filet Mignon, hearty Pork Tenderloin, and rich pecan pie.
+The seafood also comes highly recommended.

-Home base for our Gettysburg getaway was a luxurious suite at the Inn at Lincoln Square.
+Enjoy a luxurious suite at the Inn at Lincoln Square, in the heart of downtown Gettysburg.

-The Inn is in a perfect location for exploring town on foot; right next to the David Wills House, where Abraham Lincoln stayed the night before he delivered the Gettysburg Address.
-The Inn offers three suites with sitting room, full kitchen, and bedroom with comfy four-poster bed.
+The Inn is next door to the David Wills House, where Abraham Lincoln stayed the night before he delivered the Gettysburg Address.
+There are three suites with a sitting room, full kitchen, and bedroom with a comfy four-poster bed.

 Two townhouses are also available, each accommodating 6 guests—a perfect option for families or groups.
 Another bonus of the Inn at Lincoln Square is a reserved, free parking space just outside the Inn's courtyard.